dev-xo/barebones-stack/README.md

 [![Product Name Screen Shot][product-screenshot]](#)

-A simple create-remix app, that follows community guidelines and applies best practices into a clean, batteries included template.
+A solid create-remix app, that follows community guidelines and applies best practices into a clean, batteries included template.

 ## 🎯 Who is this template aiming for?